Sevan-s/ReactWorkshop/README.md

 ## Why Use React?

 - Efficient state management.
-- Server-Side Rendering (SSR): HTML code is generated on the server, reducing page loading time and improving SEO.
 - Similar to React Native with minor differences, enabling mobile app development.
 - React uses a virtual DOM, an interface that represents the structure of a document.